 There is a lot that goes into Digital Signs and marketing.
 What’s the best place to have a digital sign?
 How long should my message stay up?
 How do I measure the ROI of my signs?
-We dive into these questions and more in this article on Digital Signs and Marketing.
+We dive into these questions and more in this article on digital sign design tips for effective marketing.

 Digital signs are a multi-purpose communication, entertainment, and marketing medium.
 Many companies alternate between a variety of messages, but when it comes to marketing you need to have a clearly defined strategy.
-These tips will help you optimize the ROI of your digital signs.
+These effective tips will help you optimize marketing and the ROI of your digital signs.

 Before we get into the design, let’s discuss sign placement.
-If your sign isn’t placed in the right location it won’t be effective.
+If your sign isn’t placed in the right location it won’t be an effective marketing tool.
 Exterior signs should be placed in high traffic areas, ideally along a busy roadway.
 This means that the best place to mount your sign might not be the front of your business.
 Maybe along a nearby roadway, along the back of your building where traffic is busier, or at an off-site location.

 For interior signs, consider windows, lobbies, and the main entrance.
 Also, add strategically placed signs within to guide and engage consumers on the customer journey.
 No need to be limited to a building exterior or wall, as your sign can be placed indoors and outside on a custom mount.